QLab 4 is a Mac-only program. It requires Mac OS 10.10 or higher, and will work on any Mac that can run 10.10.

 QLab is not supported on “hackintoshes” at all.
 Please do yourself a big favor, and just keep away from those.
 QLab is likewise not supported in a virtual machine environment.

 For audio-only users, GPU considerations are fairly negligible.
 For video folks, what you need depends entirely upon what you’re trying to accomplish.
-Mac Minis, for example, can drive two HD displays simultaneously; one for your operator and one for your projector.
+Mac Minis, for example, can drive two displays simultaneously; one for your operator and one for your projector.
 Since those two displays share a single integrated GPU, you can improve overall performance by lowering the resolution on your operator’s display; the computer will be doing less work for the operator’s display, which means more power is available for video crunching.
-If you use a Mac Pro “cheese grater” tower (that is, pre-2014), dedicating one modest video card for your operator display and one higher-end card for each projector, or one card per two projectors, is a good strategy.
-For the newer “trash can” Mac Pro, all graphics connections are on the same GPU, which is much more powerful than its predecessors.
+If you use a pre-2014 Mac Pro (“cheese grater”) or a late-2019 Mac Pro (“insanely expensive”), dedicating one modest video card for your operator display and one higher-end card for each projector, or one higher-end card per two projectors, is a good strategy.
+For the 2013-2018 “Darth Vader’s wastebasket” Mac Pro, all graphics connections are on the same GPU so you don’t have any choices in the matter.
 Testing is, as always, important.

 For those seeking best-possible video performance, a Mac with a discrete GPU is the way to go.
 The Mac Pro, iMac Pro, some MacBook Pro models, and a few other iMac models have discrete GPUs.